5 Creative Ideas to Engage Your Nonprofit Website Visitors

 Use language your donors will understand

 If you use vague, generic language and jargon, you’re going to instantly bore and/or confuse your donors.
 Most of your donors don’t have a medical or social services background.
 They don’t use terms like food insecurity, at-risk populations, and underserved communities – and neither should you.
+Stay away from insider language.

 Connect with your donors by using language they’ll understand.
 Instead of writing about food insecurity, give an example of a single mother choosing between buying groceries and paying the heating bill.

 What do you mean by at-risk or underserved?
 Are high school students less likely to graduate on time?
 Do residents of a certain community not have good health care nearby?
 Is housing too expensive?
 Get specific, but at the same time, keep it simple.
 Also, terms like at-risk and underserved undermine your clients/community.
-After all, these are human beings you’re writing about.
+Remember, these are human beings you’re writing about.

 A great way to break free from generic language and jargon is to tell stories.
 Most people respond better to a human-interest story than a bunch of boring statistics.